The Adventure of the Christmas Pudding: The Dream

 Poirot feels that the wall is important.
 He examines the room and finds a pair of extendable tongs which capture his interest.
 He asks various questions of the people gathered there, one of which is to ascertain if Farley had bad eyesight without his glasses and he is told he had.

-Poirot has the solution: On his previous visit, he did not see Farley but a disguised Cornworthy.
-It was the secretary who sent the letter to Poirot and he gave the butler instructions to let him in and take him to his own office, not Farley's room.
-Wearing thick glasses, he was unable to see that Poirot had returned the wrong letter.
-Cornworthy lured Farley to the window of his room by a distraction and then shot him by leaning out of his own window, unseen by anyone due to the blank wall.
-He left the man dead for a short while and then went to "find" the body, planting the revolver there.
-His co-conspirator was his lover, Mrs Farley, who was the only other person who claimed that the dreams were real and that the revolver was kept in the desk drawer.
-She gives the game away by attempting to attack Poirot in a fit of rage but is held back by Stillingfleet.
+Poirot has the solution: On his previous visit, he did not see Farley but a disguised Cornworthy, who had written the letter himself and instructed the butler to bring Poirot to his room.
+Cornworthy wore a spare pair of Farley's glasses, which left him unable to see that Poirot had initially returned the wrong letter.
+He stole the tongs and revolver from Farley's room, leaned out of his window, and used the tongs to hold a stuffed toy cat in front of Farley's adjoining window as a distraction.
+When Farley leaned out to see, Cornworthy shot him, unseen by anyone due to the blank wall and unheard over the noise of passing traffic.
+He left the man dead for a short while and then went to "find" the body, planting the revolver there and returning the tongs.
+He and Mrs Farley had conspired to commit the murder so that she would inherit £250,000 and the two could be together; she was the only other person who claimed the dreams were real and who knew about the revolver in her husband's desk.
+She gives away her guilt by attempting to attack Poirot in a fit of rage, but Stillingfleet pulls her away.